cs106l/textbook/src/02-cpp-fundamentals/Initialization and References.md

 }
 ```

 In order to use uniform initialization we need to wrap the values that we want to construct our variable with within `{}` brackets.
 Special attention needs to be paid to the values that are passed into the brace-encolsed initialzer.
 Uniform initialization enforces type-safety in C++ in that if the types of the values passed in which will be used in variable construction defer from those that we expect, the compiler will throw an error.
+To be clear, C++ is a typed language, but certain features of the language enforce type-safety more than others.

 For instance the following: